Democrats approve 99 satellite caucus locations in Iowa, U.S., overseas

 The Iowa Democratic Party has approved 99 satellite caucus locations across the state and country as well as three foreign locations in an effort to expand access and participation in the first-in-the-nation caucuses.

 The party received 192 applications.
 Of those, 136 were complete and a party review committee approved 81 percent of them.
-There will be 71 satellite sites in Iowa.
+There will be 71 satellite sites in Iowa, including two in the Davenport area, five in Cedar Rapids and six in Iowa City.
 There will be 25 in other states and caucuses in France, Georgia and Scotland.
 In 11 cases, satellite sites were merged to accommodate larger numbers of participants.

+In the Davenport area, there will be an open site at Scott Community College campus on Belmont Road, Riverdale, and a closed site at Humility of Mary Center, on W. Central Avenue, Davenport.

 For a complete list of satellite sites, visit https://datastudio.google.com/reporting/1L0w7K9JSzkTZRgPDRsrLvGagJVq5oLU6/page/ZRd9.